Categories

 Campgrounds

 There are two campgrounds found in the Bryce Canyon National Park.
 In addition to these two areas, rugged backpackers are able to go backcountry camping along the Riggs Spring Loop and Under the Rim Trail.
 Camping along the trail requires attaining a first come, first serve permit, up to 48 hours in advance.
-The largest difference between backcountry camping and setting up camp at one of the campgrounds is the availability of “amenities” such as flush toilets, trash collection, etc.

 The North Campground can be found right across the street from the Visitor’s Center, so it’s hard to miss!
 This campground has 100 sites that are spread out over 4 loops.
 If you are planning to go camping May 27th through October 1st, you must make a reservation, up to six months in advance.
 If you are planning to visit October 2nd through May 26th, campsites are available on a first-come, first-served basis.